Beans Poriyal (Green Beans Fry)

-Beans poriyal also known as green beans fry, is a traditional South Indian dish made with green beans, spices, curry leaves and coconut.
+Beans Poriyal also known as Green Beans Fry, is a traditional South Indian dish made with green beans, spices, curry leaves and coconut.
 “Poriyal” is a Tamil word for “stir fried” or “sautéed dish” usually made with vegetables or leafy greens.
-It can be made with many different kinds of vegetables like carrots, cabbage, okra, bitter gourd and a lot more.
-This beans poriyal is delicious, healthy and makes for a great side in your everyday meal.
+It can be made with many different kinds of vegetables like carrots, cabbage, okra, bitter gourd, potatoes and a lot more.
+This Indian Beans Poriyal is delicious, healthy and makes for a great side in your everyday meal.
+Make it on the stovetop in a pan or in the Instant pot following this recipe.

 About Beans Poriyal